bobdolectf/Redcon_Web_Workshop/INSTRUCTOR_OUTLINE.md

 //walkthrough
-log in with weiner : peter and add the jacket to your cart check the http history and give it a look, if you go negative with it you can get a negative balance and then you can balance out the transaction make sure you use intercept
+log in with weiner : peter and add the jacket to your cart check the http history and give it a look, if you go negative with the quantity you can get a negative balance and then you can balance out the transaction

 ### Student Lab (5 Mins)